HuXinying0420/ElectronicCircuitDesignExp_XJTU_2022/README.md

 # ElectronicCircuitDesignExp_XJTU_2022

-his repository contains the contents and reports of my experiments from the "Electronic Circuit Design Experiment" course at Xi'an Jiaotong University (XJTU) in 2022.
-This course is a core practical course for students majoring in Electrical Engineering and Automation, which aims to cultivate students' abilities in electronic circuit design, embedded system development, and practical problem-solving.
+This repository contains the contents and reports of my experiments from the "Electronic Circuit Design Special Experiment 2" course at Xi'an Jiaotong University (XJTU) in 2022.
+This course is a core practical course for students majoring in Automation, which aims to cultivate students' abilities in electronic circuit design, embedded system development, and practical problem-solving.

 The experiments cover a wide range of topics, including microcontroller programming, digital logic design, analog circuit design, control system implementation, and even simple game development.
 Through these hands-on experiments, students can apply the theoretical knowledge learned in the classroom to practical engineering problems, improving their comprehensive abilities in electronic circuit design and embedded system development.